OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-11-SecureDrop.md

     support it.

 Your organization should have existing policies for the sharing and storage of sensitive information (and if it doesn't, you need to create them).
 These should be reviewed and updated as necessary to cover digital documents.
 One important thing to consider in this updated policy is whether to reveal the use of SecureDrop in a story.
 In general, this is not recommended, as it may provide correlating information for someone trying to uncover an anonymous source, but every story is different.

+SecureDrop is built on TOR and Onion services - you'll need to make sure that people who will be using the system know how to use the TOR Browser safely.
+For more information, see the Tor Project's documentation, starting here: [https://www.torproject.org/about/overview.html.en](https://www.torproject.org/about/overview.html.en).

 ### Setting up SecureDrop